jfallmann/MONSDA/docs/source/runsmk.rst

     monsda --help

-to see the help and available options that will be passed through to **snakemake**.
+to see the help and available options that will be passed through to **Snakemake**.

 To start a job with **Snakemake**, which is the default, run